-One should not idle away one's time, go on trips or trips, read novels or articles, or partake in any other pleasurable pastimes or activities.
+One should not idle away one's time, go on trips, read novels or articles, or partake in any leisurely or entertaining pastimes and activities.

-One should not smoke at all.
-At the very least, one should do so in private only, and keep it to a minimum.
-[Of course, smoking is discouraged in general.]
+One should not smoke.
+[At the very least, one should do so in private only, and keep it to a minimum.
+Of course, smoking is discouraged in general.]